perladvent/perldotcom/content/article/inspecting-catalyst.md

 Postscript
 ----------
 We're just a couple of months past the 10th anniversary of the publication of [Catalyst: The Definitive Guide](https://www.apress.com/gp/book/9781430223658).
 Two of our core applications at work are Catalyst apps.
-As Perl's original MVC app, it's remarkable how resilient it's been.
+As one of Perl's premier MVC apps, it's remarkable how resilient it's been.
 That's a testament to the implementation (which got a lot of things right) and more recently the work done by its maintainer [John Napiorkowski](https://metacpan.org/author/JJNAPIORK).
 Thanks John!

 If you're considering web application programming with Perl, the [Dancer2]({{< mcpan "Dancer2" >}}), [Mojolicious]({{< mcpan "Mojolicious" >}}) and [Kelp]({{< mcpan "Kelp" >}}) frameworks are modern alternatives to Catalyst.